0xMimir/crypto-issues/README.md

 Scan crypto currency repositories for open issues.

 ## Tasks:
+    * Create api for coin gecko
+      * fetch all assets
+      * fetch all assets info
+    * Create api for coingecko
+      * fetch all assets
+      * fetch all assets info
     * Create cron to update crypto currencies.
     * Create table to hold repository info.
     * Create cron to add repository data.